Content Marketing Metrics to Supercharge Your ROI

 To measure conversion rate effectively, you must weave together your email platform and web analytics like two peas in a pod by crafting unique tracking URLs for your email links that cleverly identify the source of the click as a specific email campaign.

 The bounce rate represents the percentage of total emails sent that could not be successfully delivered to the recipient’s inbox.
-This should not be confused with delivery rate, which is the number of emails that are accepted by the receiving server.
+This should not be confused with the delivery rate, which is the number of emails the receiving server accepts.

 To calculate the bounce rate, divide the total number of bounced emails by the number of emails sent and then multiply by 100.